frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/setting-up/print/print-settings.md

 ### 1.1 PDF or HTML

 When you email any document (like Sales Order/Invoice) from ERPNext, it is sent in the PDF or HTML format.
 The file is sent in PDF by default.
-If you wish to send a document in the HTML format, just untick the field "Send Print as PDF".
+If you wish to send a document in the HTML format, just uncheck the option "Send Print as PDF".

 ### 1.2 Repeat Header and Footer in PDF